siwu320/website-docs/README.md

 # website-docs

-A repository containing the documentation available at the Ripple website on https://ripple.moe/doc.
+A repository containing the documentation available at the Akatsuki website on https://akatsuki.pw/doc.
 This is made mainly for translation purposes.
-Typo fixes are welcome even if you're not part of the translation team; however note that if you want to make big contributions you should probably fill in the [Translating Ripple](https://docs.google.com/forms/d/e/1FAIpQLScYgWfrqsjyI55dq2ZFIZgp5dCfmcqWP5XZTE602bqCfhAeew/viewform) form, so that we can add you to our Discord translation team.

 ## How to create new files